jasdumas/user2016-notes/README.md

     httr::stop_for_status(y)
     ```

-    * extract content from a GET request `r httr::content(y)`.
+    * extract content from a GET request `httr::content(y)`.
 R can figure out what do do with it by associating a function with the content-type (read_html, read_xml, read_csv, ...). application/*json* (will is the operating system to had the type of data )
     * Exercise with http://api.randomuser.me/ from https://randomuser.me/: When writing a R package look at the [documentation](https://randomuser.me/documentation)

     ```r